rammewerk/error-handler/README.md

 Rammewerk ErrorHandler
 ======================

-A simple customizable error handler for PHP.
-A good starting point to handle errors and logging.
+A simple error handler for PHP.
+A great starting point to handle errors in your PHP project.

 * PHP errors are turned into exceptions by default.
-* You access the exceptions by defining your own Closures.
+* You can register multiple closures to handle your errors.
-* No other dependencies - small size.
+* No other dependencies - very small size - 1 file only.

 Getting Started
 ---------------